 Prosecutors across the nation face challenging questions regarding their role in reducing the fatal consequences of the opioid epidemic.
 In order to help address these questions, the National District Attorney’s Association (NDAA) created an Opioids Working Group to research and propose effective policy for prosecuting and diverting overdose related cases.
-The practices identified in the working group in the areas of enforcement, prevention, and treatment are provided in the following white paper: Read
+The practices identified in the working group in the areas of enforcement, prevention, and treatment are provided in a white paper.

 In addition to the useful NDAA paper, here are some additional topics that relate to the opioid crisis:

-Prosecutors have convicted doctors for running pill mills.
-Read. ($80 million pill mill article) They have also charged doctors with homicide for prescribing opioids to known addicts who subsequently fatally overdosed.
+Prosecuting Doctors – Prosecutors have convicted doctors for running pill mills.
+Read.
+They have also charged doctors with homicide for prescribing opioids to known addicts who subsequently fatally overdosed.
 For example, a doctor in Queens, NY was convicted on two counts of second-degree manslaughter.
 Read.

-Approximately 320 million federal grant dollars will be distributed across the country to address the opioid epidemic, including a grant called Innovative Prosecution Solutions for Combatting Violent Crime and Opioid Abuse.
+Grant Funding – Approximately 320 million federal grant dollars will be distributed across the country to address the opioid epidemic, including a grant called Innovative Prosecution Solutions for Combatting Violent Crime and Opioid Abuse.
 This year’s awards were granted to prosecutors in Louisiana, Massachusetts, Michigan, Tennessee, Alabama and Texas.
-DOJ Fact Sheet: Read.
+Read.

 Civil Commitment – While the medical benefits of civil commitment are still being studied, the practice is occurring with greater frequency as a strategy to get addicts treatment.
 Thirty-seven states and the District of Columbia have civil commitment laws that appear to encompass involuntary confinement of persons with substance abuse disorder.
 The existing legal landscape and medical, ethical, and legal concerns are discussed in the following article.
 Read.